tiendu/tiendu.github.io/_posts/2026-06-08-compliance-by-design-examples-eng.md

 A validated pipeline can still become unvalidated after a silent dependency update.

-A cloud environment can still violate data residency if logs, backups, or telemetry leave the approved region.
+A cloud environment can still violate data residency if logs, backups, support tickets, telemetry, or crash reports leave the approved region.

 The practical question is: